frederic-perez/AmE-dictionary/data/idioms.md

 __ball is in your court__ It is up to you to make the next decision or step.
 __ballpark figure__ :two: A rough numerical estimate.
 __banana oil__ _n_ /buh-NAN-uh oyl/ [:scroll: It’s not known why the banana oil earned this sense, although “to go bananas” means to be crazy or wildly enthusiastic.
 Perhaps the sense arose because the liquid known as banana oil does not involve bananas at all.
 Instead, it’s a mixture of amyl acetate and cellulose that has a banana-like odor and is used as food flavoring and a solvent. ] __1__ Nonsense. __2__ Insincere talk or flattery.
-__bank on__ :four: Rely on, count on.
+__bank on__ :five: Rely on, count on.
 For example, _You can bank on Molly’s caterer to do a good job._ This expression alludes to _bank_ as a reliable storage place for money.
 To have confidence in; to rely on somebody or something. _Ted was banking on that._ _Fillon can beat Le Pen, but don’t bank on it._
 __bar star__ Someone who has or seeks a popular reputation by frequenting bars or night clubs.
 Primarily heard in US, South Africa. _Though he does not have a vibrant social life during the week, during the weekend he is something of a bar star._
 __bare (one’s) teeth__ To display an angry, violent, and/or threatening reaction to or against something or someone, as does a dog or wolf when threatened.
 __barking up the wrong tree__ Looking in the wrong place.